James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

 boundary-avoiding (B3) are negative.
 The prior confidence-self-selection hope does NOT transfer to the mean decoder.
 B2 is worth combining with the method.

-**C. The UPDATE / DECODER -- already near its limit, no improvement available.**
+**C. The UPDATE / DECODER: already near its limit, no improvement available.**
 - C1 fractional whitening peaks at beta=1.0 (the full whitening = gcP); beta<1
   strictly hurts.
 The fractional-whitening robustness hope does NOT help the mean decoder.